gempro/uniwebif/README.md

 # uniwebif
-External and Universal Webinterface for Linux Receiver's
+Extern and Universal Webinterface for Linux Receiver's

 If you're not happy with the Webinterface from your Linux Receiver, you should have a look at it.